-The Adam Smith Institute is one of the world's leading think tanks, ranked 3rd in the world among Domestic Policy Economic Think Tanks by the University of Pennsylvania.
+The Adam Smith Institute is one of the world's leading think tanks, ranked 2nd in the world among Domestic Policy Economic Think Tanks and 2nd in the world among Independent Think Tanks by the University of Pennsylvania.

 Independent, non-profit and non-partisan, we work to promote free market, neoliberal ideas through research, publishing, media outreach, and education.
 The Institute is today at the forefront of making the case for free markets and a free society in the United Kingdom.